 That’s great, particularly if you like the benefits and features of the card you have.
 You won’t have to do without it for two years while waiting to get the bonus again.

 The Chase Sapphire Preferred is also an excellent choice, and it has a very manageable $95 annual fee that’s waived for the first year.
-It comes with a 50,000-point sign-up bonus and earns double points for travel purchases and at restaurants.
+It also comes with a 50,000-point intro bonus and earns double points for travel purchases and at restaurants.

-Bank of America and Capital One also let you earn multiple bonuses per card.
-There’s no stated wait time for either issuer, but you should probably wait at least 30 days between applications to increase your chances of getting a card.
+Bank of America does not have a stated wait time between card applications, but you should probably wait at least 30 days between applications to increase your chances of getting a card.

 Bank of America issues the Alaska Airlines Visa Signature card.
 While it comes with a solid 30,000-mile bonus, its most valuable benefit is the annual companion fare that allows you to take someone with you on a domestic round-trip flight operated by Alaska for only $99.